 3D Laser scanning has changed the way we take site measurements.
 By using our own high precision 3D Laser scanner, we can accurately measure up to 80m, capturing up to a million points per second.
 Each radial scan is completed in minutes.
 Because our 3D laser scanner uses a Class 1 laser it is is safe under all conditions of normal use.
 Therefore the maximum permissible exposure (MPE) cannot be exceeded when viewing a laser with the naked eye.

 Our 3D Laser scanner is moved to a number of vantage points around a site or piece of plant to capture the data required.
 We process this data by registering all scans together to form a single point cloud.
 From the point cloud we can add geometry, surfaces and take measurements that can be used by third parties.
 In addition, point cloud data can also be used for the production of as-built drawings.
 We have also used laser scan data for adding new features that are required to interface with existing structure.

 Why use 3D Laser Scanning?

-Click on the button below to view our Capability Statement for some real life example applications.
+We have carried out many laser scanning projects within Australia.
+Hit the button below to view our Capability Statement for some real life example applications.